 2. Modern Sudan emerged during the Anglo-Egyptian Condominium (1898-1955).
 During this time, Britain and Egypt occupied Sudan, with separate administrative arrangements for the north and south.
 Sudan became independent at the beginning of 1956 and faced long civil wars in the decades that followed.
-Between 1955 and 2005, north and south Sudan experienced conflict and war for all but a few years.
+Between 1955 and 2005, north and south Sudan experienced prolonged period of conflict and war.

-3. On 9 January 2005, the Comprehensive Peace Agreement (CPA) was signed by the leaders of the north and south.
+3. On 9 January 2005, the Comprehensive Peace Agreement was signed by the leaders of the north and south.
 It granted partial-autonomy to Southerners, and a new Interim Constitution.
 On 9 January 2011, Southerners voted on whether to become an independent nation or to remain part of greater Sudan.
 This referendum was provided for by the peace agreement, and Southerners opted to separate from the north by more than 98 percent of the vote.
-Six months later, on 9 July, the Republic of South Sudan was born.2
+The Republic of South Sudan was then established on 9 July 2011.